ovh/docs/pages/platform/kubernetes-k8s/setting-up-a-persistent-volume/guide.en-ie.md

 ## So you want some persistent storage on your cluster...

-Let's say you need some persistent storage on your cluster, some kind of network storage (for OVH Managed Kubernetes that currently means a storage based on [Cinder](https://docs.openstack.org/cinder/latest/){.external}.
+Let's say you need some persistent storage on your cluster, some kind of network storage (for OVHcloud Managed Kubernetes that currently means a storage based on [Cinder](https://docs.openstack.org/cinder/latest/){.external}.
 In Kubernetes terms you will need two objects:  a `PersistentVolumeClaim` and its associated `PersistentVolume`.

 How do you get them?
 You simply need to create the PVC object in your cluster.
 Kubernetes will see your claim and, according to its available resources, allocate a PV corresponding to your claim.